Trout Lake

 Itasca County, MinnesotaLimited DataOligotrophic

-Zebra mussels have been documented at Trout Lake, which alters the filter-feeding balance and can paradoxically increase water clarity while disrupting the food web.
-Walleye are documented at Trout Lake, one of 15 fish species on record for the lake.
-Public access is available — the lake is on the Minnesota PCA public-access list.
+Zebra mussel presence at Trout Lake means the lake's clarity numbers carry an asterisk — filtered water is not the same as nutrient-poor water.
+The fishery includes walleye among the lake's 15 documented species — a notable draw for Minnesota anglers.
+A documented public access point at Trout Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 Ice-out has been recorded 17 times at Trout Lake, with a median around Apr 24.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-22.
 Grade methodology: LakeGrade methodology.